squaremo/rabbit.js/README.md

 unless you want all messages from all pub sockets going to all subscribed sockets).

+You can supply another argument to sockets.listen, which will be used for access control.
+It is simply a map of rendezvous names to allowed socket types; e.g.,

+    {'chat': ['pub', 'sub'],
+     'requests': ['req', 'rep']}

 You can interact with the socketserver via `MessageStream`s.
 Run the
 socketserver: